by Dr. C.H. Weaver M.D. 10/2021

 Individuals with stage IV, or metastatic, melanoma have cancer that has spread from its site of origin to distant lymph nodes or other distant sites in the body, such as the liver, lungs, or brain.
-Significant advances in the treatment of advanced melanoma including the development of precision cancer medicines and immunotherapy have largely replaced chemotherapy and many patients are living for years as a result of these newer treatments.
+Great advances in the treatment of advanced melanoma have been made in recent years including the development of precision cancer medicines and immunotherapy.
+Immunotherapy has largely replaced chemotherapy and over 50% of patients now survive 5 years or longer as a result of these advances.

-As promising as these therapies are they typically stop working at some point because melanoma cells find another pathway that lets them start growing again.
+As promising as these therapies are they still stop working in half of patients at some point because melanoma cells find another pathway that lets them start growing again.
+Melanoma frequently involves the brain and this is a common site of recurrence that needs to be considered.
 To overcome this resistance current research is focused on identifying combinations of two or more precision cancer medicines to improve outcomes.
 Patients should discuss the role of genomic testing for determining the best precision cancer medicines to be used.

 Systemic Treatment of Stage IV Melanoma